 If you are renting space in a datacenter, the chances are that your computer will be connected directly to the real Internet.
 This means that the IP of your networking interface will be directly set to be the same as your public IP.

 Your output should contain something like:

 To address the scarcity of IP numbers, Network Address Translation (NAT) was implemented.
-This approach creates a smaller, private network which many devices connect to in order to share a public IP.
-Traffic destined for the internet at large is then mediated by another specialised computer.
-In the cases of the a home network, this computer is the familiar home router, normally also used to provide a wifi network.
+This approach creates a smaller, private network which many devices connect to in order to share a public IP address.
+Traffic destined for the Internet at large is then mediated by another specialised computer.
+In the cases of the a home network, this computer is the familiar home router, normally also used to provide a WiFi network.

 If we run the above commands to find the computer's IP in this scenario, we will see a different output.

-Here we can see that, instead of the public IP, we can see that our computers IP is
+Here we can see that, instead of the public IP address, we can see

-As this IP won't work on the global internet, our router remembers that our computer has been assigned this IP.
-It then uses Network Address Translation to modify all requests from our computer to another computer somewhere in the internet.
+As this IP won't work on the global Internet, our router remembers that our computer has been assigned this IP.
+It then uses Network Address Translation (NAT) to modify all requests from our computer to another computer somewhere in the Internet.
 As the requests pass through the router it changes our local IP to the public IP of the router, and vice versa when the responses are sent back, from the public IP to the local one.

-The presence of Network Address Translations presents two problems for p2p networking.
+The presence of NAT presents two problems for p2p networking.

 The first is that it can be difficult for programs running on our computer to know our real public IP as it is not explicitly known by our computer's networking interface, which is configured with a private network IP.
 This is a relatively easy problem to solve as we can simply discover our public IP and then specify it in Bee's configuration, or indeed determine it using other means.